 Students who have completed only continuing education or career credit (or any other non-curriculum credit) are not considered transfer students, as the credits for these courses are not generally transferable to curriculum-level programs except in certain cases.
-For additional information, see Transfer Admission & Transcript Evaluation.

-C. Career and College Promise Students

-Career and College Promise students are

-current North Carolina public, private, or

-home-schooled high school students.

-Special admission procedures are in place

-for each of the Career and College Promise

-pathways.
+For additional information, refer to the Transfer Admission & Transcript Evaluation section of this Catalog.
+C. Career and College Promise Students Career and College Promise students are current North Carolina public, private, or home schooled high school students.
+Special admission procedures are in place for each of the Career and College Promise pathways.